Tips

 Know Your Triggers

 A trigger is something that reminds you of a past event and causes you to have an emotional or physical response as a result.
-Triggers can actually be sparked by any of the five senses -- touch, taste, smell, sight, or hearing.
+Triggers can be sparked by any of the five senses -- touch, taste, smell, sight, or hearing.

 • A look that someone gives you or a particular voice tone may remind you of someone who was once mean or abusive to you.